-An important tenet of our pay for performance philosophy is to utilize our compensation programs to motivate our executives to achieve performance levels that reach beyond what is expected of us as a company.
+An important tenet of our pay-for-performance philosophy is to utilize our compensation programs to motivate our executives to achieve performance levels that reach beyond what is expected of us as a company.
 The performance targets for the FNF incentive plan are approved by our compensation committee and are based on discussions between management and our compensation committee.
 Target performance levels are intended to be difficult to achieve, but not unrealistic.
 Maximum performance levels are established to limit short-term incentive awards so as to avoid excessive compensation while encouraging executives to reach for performance beyond the target levels.

-In setting 2017 performance targets under our annual incentive plans, our compensation committee considered the following factors, which are discussed in more detail below:
+In setting 2018 performance targets under our annual incentive plans, our compensation committee considered the following factors, which are discussed in more detail below:

-- the Mortgage Bankers Association's projection that mortgage originations would decline; - our 2017 business plan, including our underlying assumptions that refinance volumes would decline by 49%, the residential purchase market would increase by 2%, and the national commercial market would decline by 6%; - 2017 performance targets as compared to 2016 performance targets and 2016 actual performance; - · alignment of the 2017 performance targets with the investment community's published projections for us and our publicly-traded title company competitors; and - the effect that reaching performance targets would have on our growth and margins.
+- Our 2018 business plan, including our underlying assumptions that refinance volumes would decline by 23% and the residential purchase market would decrease by 3% following consideration of MBA and Fannie Mae forecasts, anticipated rising interest rates, rising home prices making housing less affordable and significantly depressing the residential and refinance markets, and recent and expected industry and company trends, and our projection that the national commercial market would decline by 7% based upon forecasts by the Urban Land Institute; - 2018 performance targets as compared to 2017 performance targets and 2017 actual performance; - Alignment of the 2018 performance targets with the investment community's published projections for us and our publiclytraded title company competitors; and - The effect that achieving the performance targets would have on our growth and margins.

 FNF Annual Incentive Performance Measures and Results.
-The 2017 performance goals under the FNF incentive plan were based on adjusted title revenue and adjusted pre-tax title margin relating to our title segment.
-We believe that these performance measures are among the most important measures of the financial performance of our core business, and they can have a significant impact on long-term stock price and the investing community's expectations.
+The 2018 performance goals under the FNF incentive plan were based on adjusted revenue and adjusted pre-tax margin relating to our title segment.
+We believe that these performance measures are among the most important measures of the financial performance of our business, and they can have a significant impact on long-term stock price and the investing community's expectations.
 When combined with the strong focus on long-term shareholder return created by our equity-based incentives and our named executive officers' significant stock ownership, these two annual performance measures provide a degree of checks and balances, requiring our named executive officers to consider both short-term and long-term performance of our businesses and investments.
 The annual incentive performance targets are synchronized with shareholder expectations, desired increase in our stock price, our annual budget, our long-term financial plan, and our board of directors' expectations.
 Further, both measures are measures that executives can directly affect.